 Blogs from Wise Owl on References in VBA macros

-Showing blogs 1-6 (out of 6)
+Showing blogs 1-9 (out of 9)

 Posted by Andy Brown on 02 November 2012

 You can use VBA to talk to Internet Explorer, providing that you understand the structure of the web page you're talking to.
 This blog shows how to do this!